 It’s important to be an effective and careful driver.
-When you are driving, you must have your hands securely on the steering wheel and you are aware of the road ahead, the terrain and the weather and you are also paying attention to all of the signs and signals along the way.
-In life, if you are in the driver’s seat, you are aware of yourself (your emotions, internal stressors, coping skills and your behavior), your environment (everything outside of yourself), and you are interested and positively connected to the important people in your life (Key Elements and Steps).
+When you are driving, you should have your hands securely on the steering wheel and be aware of the road ahead, the terrain, the weather, and other external factors.
+You also have to pay attention to all of the road signs and signals posted along the way.
+In life, when you are in the driver’s seat, you are aware of yourself (your emotions, internal stressors, coping skills, and behavior), your environment (everything outside of yourself), and you are connected and communicating with the important people in your life.
 Think about it:

-It’s also reasonable to be the passenger in some relationships and let someone else take charge because you trust them, or because they are an authority figure, your boss, etc., as long as you are not compromising your feelings or self-esteem, this can be fine.
+It’s also reasonable for you to voluntarily be the passenger in certain relationships, and let someone else take charge.
+This might occur because you trust the other person, or they are an authority figure, your boss, etc. As long as you are not compromising your feelings or self-esteem, this can be fine.

-How about those of you that are spending time the backseat?
-You’re probably peering over the front seat and observing what’s going on around you, but for the most part, you are not taking any responsibility for driving.
-You are essentially having little impact on your own life and its direction.
-Maybe you’re the type of a backseat driver, who points things out to the driver or criticizes him/her, but you never take a risk to step up and communicate what you need in a thoughtful way.
+Are spending time too much time in the backseat?
+Are you coasting, peering over the front seat, and observing what’s going on around you, but not taking any responsibility for driving (or your personal decision-making).
+Maybe you are the type of person who points things out to the driver or criticizes him/her, but you never take a risk to step up and communicate what you need in a thoughtful way.

 Please, not the trunk!
-This is the person who has little awareness about themselves and/or their surroundings.
-Someone who is in the trunk is feeling or behaving as if they’re lost and not in control of their life.
-This could also include individuals suffering from depression, or an active addiction.
-When you are in the trunk, you are merely a follower.
-There is no interest or regard for your needs, or desires because you have no positive impact on your own journey.
-If this is the role you play in your life, please seek some guidance as to how to have a healthier existence and learn how to become more positively involved in your own life.
-Don’t settle for the trunk, as it is not a healthy place to be.
-Are you in the trunk?
+This is the person who has very little awareness about themselves and/or their surroundings.
+Someone who is in the trunk might be feeling or behaving as if they are lost and not in control of their life.
+This might include individuals suffering from severe depression, or active addiction.
+When you are in the trunk, you are merely going through the motions of life.
+If you think this is the role you've been playing, please seek guidance to learn about healthier choices.
+Don’t settle for the trunk; it is not a healthy place to be, and you deserve more.